martinloesethjensen/polkadot-hackathon/kusama-telemetry/README.md

-# [Beginner Challenge] Run A Kusama Or Polkadot Node And Add It To Telemetry
+# [Beginner Challenge] Run A Kusama Or Polkadot Node And Add It To

+## Node Name

+martinloesethjensen node